Strong Determinism: A Realistic Example

-Nevertheless, alternative possibilities may be understood at the non-fundamental level of branches and emergent worlds.
+Nevertheless, alternative possibilities may be recovered at the non-fundamental level of branches and emergent worlds.
 (This corresponds to Option 2 in \S3.1(iii).)
-If \cite{wilson2020nature} is right, then the Everettian theory in general and the Everettian Wentaculus in particular have the structure to ground a non-fundamental notion of alternative possibilities, which may be sufficient to ground a meaningful notion of causation and counterfactuals for most ordinary contexts.
+If \cite{wilson2020nature} is right, Everettian theories in general and the Everettian Wentaculus in particular have the structure to ground a non-fundamental notion of alternative possibilities, which may be sufficient to provide a meaningful notion of causation and counterfactuals for most ordinary contexts.
 Recall that the universal density matrix gives rise to an emergent multiverse due to decoherence.
-For example, there will be branches where Suzy throws a rock and the window breaks and ones where Suzy does not throw a rock and the window does not break.\footnote{There is another way to model contingency in a world without fundamental contingency.
-As \cite[pp.419-20]{pearl2009causality} acknowledges, when you describe the whole universe using interventionist models, causality disappears.
-See also \cite[sect.
-10]{sep-causation-mani}.
-However, there are many identical (or similar) subsystems of the world that for which causality still exists even if it disappears at the universal level. } If this approach can be successfully developed, notions of counterfactuals and causation may still be accommodated even if the strongly deterministic Everettian Wentaculus is true.
+For example, there will be branches where Suzy throws a rock and the window breaks and ones where Suzy does not throw a rock and the window does not break.
+If this approach can be successfully developed, notions of counterfactuals and causation may still be accommodated even if the strongly deterministic Everettian Wentaculus is true.